Military Divorce

 Soldier with Son

-At Beaver Courie, Attorneys at Law, we are proud to represent various members of our armed forces and their families.
+At Beaver Courie Law Firm, we are proud to represent various members of our armed forces and their families.
 We understand how stressful and complicated military life is and recognize that sometimes these stressors lead to separation and divorce.
-Like many states, North Carolina allows for "no fault" divorce after a couple has been separated for a year.
+Like many states, North Carolina allows for “no fault” divorce after a couple has been separated for a year.
 North Carolina General Statute § 50-6 controls the requirements for absolute divorce in our State and applies when either party has resided in North Carolina for six months.
 This means North Carolina can have jurisdiction to grant a divorce so long as a party is stationed in North Carolina.

 Divorce Isn’t Easy